thendawg/tfhumandetectionnotify/README.md

 The script auto copies a php file into the dir that will display all images and links it in the log.
 At the root of web youll find 3 php display files that you can integrate into your Organizr dashboard like I did, or another page, the smaller log page has a text link to the full log, so you dont have to display it at all times.

+If you ahve problems with the images flashing or refreshing during a write, the secondary img will help avoid this, but its not perfect, tweaking the refresh time in mlcamdisplay will yeild the absolute best results, as well you will need to change this is you wish to display at a diff fps.

 Finally, you may wonder about the bat files.
 I personally run this from a windows system (as it has a GPU) and then use one of my linux servers to serve the pages.
 The bat files can be used in combination with forever to manage the process.

 I highly recommend using forever as it will insure the process restarts if it fails (if youre using pushbullet, the occasional timeout can cause this, I should prob work on the error handling)